 Our water remains not-for-export outside the UK to minimise our carbon footprint.

 The first & only UK water brand to achieve BSI PAS 2060 carbon neutrality standard.

 Our ethical glass is lightweight and made with at least 35% recycled glass.

 Belu plastic bottles are made 100% from recycled plastic bottles.

 Our position on plastic is that, until a viable and sustainable alternative exists, there will be occasions where plastic is still required.
 We will continue to strive to increase the amount of recycled content in our bottles and mainly use content from used plastic bottles.

 We continue to encourage all customers and potential customers to ‘buy less’, but when they do buy water, to choose Belu.
-Our lightweight, crushable plastic bottles use at least 50% recycled material and are 100% recyclable.
+Our lightweight, crushable plastic bottles are made 100% from recycled material and are 100% recyclable.
 We stand firmly behind the concepts of a ‘closed-loop’ system and the ‘circular economy’.

-Aluminium cans, while widely recyclable, have a higher carbon footprint than recycled plastic.*
+Aluminium cans, while widely recyclable, have a higher carbon footprint up to three times that of recycled plastic.*

 Cardboard cartons are typically made of a mixture of materials, including part plastic, and are not collected by all councils in the UK.
-They are also only processed in the UK at a dedicated carton recycling plant.
+Only 37% of all cartons sold in the UK are recycled here due to inconsistent collection.
+They can only be processed in the UK at a dedicated carton recycling plant.

 Bio-plastics offer some real advantages over conventional plastics.
 However, the UK recycling sector is presently not equipped to separate them from PET, which can undermine quality.
 PLA bioplastic can only be composted commercially at high temperatures.